Captain Marshall Field Expeditions: Archaeological explorations in Peru and British Honduras

+Archaeological explorations were conducted in Peru and British Honduras in 1925.
+Anthropologist, A.L.
+Kroeber lead the expedition focused on ancient pottery from Trujillo, textiles of the early Nazca period, and an osteological study of Nasca trophy heads.
+He used these artifacts to attempt to determine culture periods by means of stratigraphic methods.

 Captain Marshall Field Brazilian Expedition

 In addition to his regular annuity of $100,000, in 1927 Captain Marshall Field provided $40,000 to defray the expenses of the Brazilian Expedition under the leadership of Mr. George K. Cherrie.
 Mrs. Marshall Field III and Mrs. Ernest Thompson Seton were members of this expedition, and the following members of the Museum staff participated: